Peter-Slump/django-keycloak/docs/index.rst

 - Choose if you want to create a local User model for every logged in identity or not.

 Read :ref:`example_project` to quickly test this project.

+.. note:: The documentation and the example project are all based on
+    Keycloak version 3.4 since that is the latest version which is commercially supported by Red Hat (SSO).

 Installation
 ============